Private and confidential

 You can choose to tell us your identity, use a pseudonym, or remain anonymous, and receive support and make a complaint.

 When you contact the PWSS your case coordinator will explain how your privacy and confidentiality will be respected through the process.
-All staff and contractors are bound by confidentiality and will not share your information without your consent except where it is required by law such as when there is an imminent threat to you or someone else’s safety, where a workplace health or safety risk is identified, or during criminal investigations or court proceedings.
+All staff and workplace reviewers are bound by confidentiality and will not share your information without your consent except where it is required by law such as when there is an imminent threat to you or someone else’s safety, where a workplace health or safety risk is identified, or during criminal investigations or court proceedings.

 Sometimes a person may be acting in a way that makes you uncomfortable or angry, but you do not want to start a complaint or workplace review.